 - Enrolment has increased from 16,969 in 2020-21 to 17,204 in 2021-22.
-Currently, there are 28 Home Education students included for 2021-22 across all grades.
-The revenue for the Home Education students will be included in the Fall Budget once final enrolment is determined (revenue is based on Sept.
-30 enrolment for Home Education).
-Home Education students are not factored into the WMA calculation. - EIPS' WMA for 2021-22 is 16,545.10 students (AE calculation).
+Currently, there are 28 Home Education students included for 2021-22 across all grades; they are not factored into the WMA calculation.
+Revenue for Home Education students will be included in the Fall Budget once final enrolment is determined (revenue is based on Sept.
+30 enrolment for Home Education). - EIPS' WMA for 2021-22 is 16,545.10 students (AE calculation).
 The primary variance between enrolment and WMA is because an ECS student is counted at a 0.5 FTE in WMA.
-Rural school enrolment is included in the total WMA; however, it is excluded from the grant calculations for Basic Instruction. - There is still some uncertainty regarding enrolment.
+Enrolment for EIPS' rural small schools is included in the total WMA; however, it is excluded from the grant calculations for Basic Instruction.
+There is a separate Rural Small Schools Grant provided for Andrew School, Bruderheim School, and Mundare School.
+There are seven levels of funding and the specific grant is dependent upon each schools' enrolment and which threshold group they fall. - There is still some uncertainty regarding enrolment.
 With an unstable economy in response to COVID, there is the potential for the number of returning Grade 12 students to increase, and with the Alberta economy contracting more than other provinces, there is also the risk enrolment could decrease as families move out of province.
 Enrolment will continue to be adjusted to actual enrolment from now until the fall.
 EIPS has set aside some dollars in To Be Allocated for potential enrolment reductions.